arunbaby0/arunbaby.com/_speech_tech/0059-neural-architecture-search-for-speech.md

 ## 8. Failure Modes in Speech NAS

-1.  **Invalid Topologies**: The searcher proposes a model that is too deep to fit in the GPU's memory.
+1. **Invalid Topologies**: The searcher proposes a model that is too deep for target memory.
-    *   *Mitigation*: Implement "Soft Constraints" in the search controller that reject configurations exceeding a resource budget (The Sudoku Link).
+  * *Mitigation*: Implement "Soft Constraints" that reject configurations exceeding a budget.
-2.  **The "Hardware Gap"**: A model that is fast on a CPU might be slow on a DSP (Digital Signal Processor).
+2. **The "Hardware Gap"**: A model fast on a CPU might be slow on a DSP.
-    *   *Mitigation*: Always perform evaluations on the **Physical Hardware**, not a simulator.
+  * *Mitigation*: Perform evaluations on the **Physical Hardware**.
-3.  **Feature Mismatch**: The NAS finds a great model for 16kHz audio, but the production system uses 8kHz.
+3. **Feature Mismatch**: The NAS finds a great model for 16kHz but the production uses 8kHz.

 ---

 ## 9. Real-World Case Study: Google’s "E-NAS" for Voice Assistant

 Google used NAS to design the "New Google Assistant" models.
-- **The Challenge**: The model had to understand voice locally on a phone to eliminate latency.
+- **The Challenge**: The model had to understand voice locally on a phone.
-- **The Result**: NAS discovered a "Hydra" architecture—a single shared convolutional trunk with multiple "Heads" for different tasks (ASR, Intent Detection).
-This reduced parameter count by 75% compared to the original design.
+- **The Result**: Discovered a "Hydra" architecture—a shared trunk with multiple heads for different tasks (ASR, Intent Detection).
+Reduced parameter count by 75%.

 ---

 ## 10. Key Takeaways

-1.  **Search is the new Engineering**: (The DSA Link) Automating the search for the "Correct digits in the grid" is the only way to achieve peak efficiency.
+1. **Search is the new Engineering**: Automating the search for the "Correct digits in the grid" is the only way to achieve peak efficiency.
 2. **Hardware-in-the-loop**: A speech model is only as good as its speed on the target device.
-3.  **NAS is not just for WER**: Use it to optimize for battery life, memory, and even privacy.
+3. **NAS is not just for WER**: Optimize for battery life, memory, and privacy.
-4.  **Pruning starts in the Search phase**: (The ML Link) Use AutoML principles to kill poor architectures early.
+4. **Pruning starts in the Search phase**: Use AutoML principles to kill poor architectures early.

 ---